Does your child struggle with handling difficult emotions? Learn 5 coping skills for kids to manage these big feelings on their own. By Amy Wruble

 - A scary nightmare

 Coping skills for kids

-Yet kids aren’t necessarily born with all the skills they need to process their emotions in a safe and effective way.
-As parents, we’ve got to help direct them away from destructive behaviors like screaming and hitting and toward more constructive ways to cope.
+The problem?
+Kids aren’t born with the skills they need to process their emotions in a safe and effective way.
+We can direct them away from destructive behaviors like screaming and hitting and toward constructive ways to cope.

-Here are nine coping skills I’ve been working on with my own kids that I’ve found extremely helpful, and I hope you will too:
+Here are several coping skills I’ve been working on with my own kids that I’ve found helpful, and I hope you will too: